 ** Millennium lighting is the existing enhancement lighting on the underside of the bridge that was placed for the 2000 Millennium Celebration.
 It will be replaced with new LED enhancement lighting attached to the underside of bridge.

 Bridges on Chestnut Street and Schuylkill Avenue will be under construction concurrently but will remain open for most of the project.
-However, the Chestnut Street bridge over the Schuylkill River will close for about one year beginning in mid-2019.
+However, the Chestnut Street bridge over the Schuylkill River closed in mid-2019 for rehabilitation and deck replacement.
+It is expected to reopen in late 2020.
 There will be various travel lane and sidewalk restrictions in place during the three stages of construction that will require shifts in the lane and sidewalk configurations.
 I-76 also may close in the vicinity of the project area at night at times.